Skywalk at the Grand Canyon

 The Grand Canyon Skywalk is located, not in Grand Canyon National Park, but at Grand Canyon West, on the Hualapai Indian Reservation, approximately halfway between Las Vegas and Grand Canyon’s South Rim.
 It is a three-hour drive from Las Vegas by way of Hoover Dam, a six-hour drive from Phoenix through Wickenburg and Kingman, or a five-hour drive from the Grand Canyon’s South Rim.

-No matter what route you take to the Skywalk, you will have to negotiate Dolan Springs Diamond Bar Road, a 9-mile-long unpaved and rutted drive, to complete the last leg of your journey.
-Since automobile agencies consider the trip off-road travel, you will be held liable for any consequent damage to a rented vehicle.
-If you are not comfortable with off-road drives, you may want to consider another alternative.
+Up to 2014 no matter what route you take to the Skywalk, you will have to negotiate Dolan Springs Diamond Bar Road, a 9-mile-long unpaved and rutted drive, to complete the last leg of your journey.
+The paved road was open in August of 2014.

 The Skywalk is a U-shaped glass and steel structure that extends out 70 feet beyond the rim, over the canyon.
 Its elevation is about 4000 feet above the floor of the canyon.
 The other side of the canyon can be seen three miles away.
 The Skywalk is not directly above the main canyon, or Granite Gorge, which contains the Colorado River.
 Rather, it instead extends out over a side canyon.